stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

 What is Kayobe Automation
 =========================

-`Kayobe automation <https://github.com/stackhpc/kayobe-automation/>`__ is a collection of scripts and tools that enable the automation of kayobe related operations through the use of CI/CD platforms such as those provided by GitHub and GitLab.
+`Kayobe automation <https://github.com/stackhpc/kayobe-automation/>`__ is a collection of scripts and tools that automate kayobe operations.
+It is deployed and controlled by CI/CD platforms such as GitHub actions and GitLab pipelines.
-Kayobe automation provides users an easy process of performing tasks such as; overcloud service deploy, config-diff, tempest testing and many more.
+Kayobe automation provides users with an easy process to perform tasks such as; overcloud service deploy, config-diff, tempest testing and many more.
 With it being integrated into platforms such as GitHub or GitLab it builds a close relationship between the contents of the deployments kayobe configuration and what is currently deployed.
 This is because operations such as opening a pull request will trigger a config diff to be generated providing insight on what impact it might have on services or a tempest test that could be scheduled to run daily providing knowledge of faults earlier than before.

-Kayobe automation has been designed to be independent of any CI/CD platform with all tasks running inside of a purpose build Kayobe container.
+Kayobe automation has been designed to be independent of any CI/CD platform with all tasks running inside of a purpose built Kayobe container.
 However, platform specific workflows need to be deployed to bridge the gap between the contents of Kayobe Automation and these CI/CD platforms.
 To achieve this work has been carried to template workflows as deployment specific choices have to be made when writing workflows, such as; multiple environment support, container registry location and secret sharing.
-The templating of workflows is offered through the `stackhpc.kayobe_workflows <https://github.com/stackhpc/ansible-collection-kayobe-workflows/>`__ collection which currently supports GitHub workflows and should enable the easy and error free deployment of workflows.
+The templating of workflows is offered through the `stackhpc.kayobe_workflows <https://github.com/stackhpc/ansible-collection-kayobe-workflows/>`__ collection which currently supports GitHub workflows.

 GitHub Deployment
 =================